krishnakadiyala/NPAcourse/labs/bonus-labs/b-lab3.md

         tags: facts
 ```

-Using the `filter` parameter with just "facts" is the default (the same as not using the `filter` parameter at all).
+Using the `filter` parameter with just "facts" as the default (the same as not using the `filter` parameter at all).

 ##### Step 2